What's on in the Collection Study Room: Wira to Djara

-The University of Queensland Art Collection is one of Queensland’s most significant.
-Developed over 70 years, it features more than 4,400 works of art.
+The University of Queensland Art Collection is one of Queensland’s most significant, developed over 70 years, and featuring more than 4,400 works of art.
 The work of Aboriginal and Torres Strait Islander artists is a key collecting area for the UQ Art Collection, which focuses on the acquisition of art that engages with new and diverse knowledges.

 Information for academic staff and researchers